jamesericdavidson/jamesdavidson.xyz/content/posts/linux-lab.md

 # About the Linux Lab {#about-the-linux-lab}

-The Linux Lab is tutorial designed for beginners; it aims to be comprehensive and technical.
+The Linux Lab is a tutorial designed for beginners; it aims to be comprehensive and technical.

 There are no requirements to undertake the Linux Lab, with the exception of installing a Linux distribution to practice on.